open-cluster-management/ingress-nginx/README.md

 ## Initial setup (done by the ICP installer)
 * Create a namespace, which in turn, creates a default service account and token secret.
 By default, the namespace is called `icp-system`.
 Note: other service accounts can be used.
-This information can be specified as environment variables to the icp-management-ingress pod.
+This information can be specified as environment variables to the management-ingress pod.
 This token is used and the impersonating user and needs to have cluster-admin role.
 * Add this default service account to a cluster role binding to give this token cluster admin authority.
 By default, the `admin-users` is updated.
-* The environment variable `ENABLE_IMPERSONATION` is set to `true` in the icp-management-ingress deamonset.
+* The environment variable `ENABLE_IMPERSONATION` is set to `true` in the management-ingress deamonset.

 ## Processing
-* When a kube api request comes into the icp-management-ingress pod, the oidc.lua validate_id_token_or_exit() method is called which ensures there is an ICP id token set on Authorization header of the request.
+* When a kube api request comes into the management-ingress pod, the oidc.lua validate_id_token_or_exit() method is called which ensures there is an ICP id token set on Authorization header of the request.
 * When impersonation is enabled, the oidc.lua module calls the impersonation code to add the impersonation headers:
   * The impersonation lua modules gets the kube token from the service account specified during install, by default this is `icp-system.default`.
 Once